Tuesday, February 09, 2010

 Cigarettes weigh around an ounce.

-Books weight more.
+Books weigh more.

 Cigarettes cause liter when thrown out a window.